lmcl-umd/websiteWork/content/authors/villagomez/_index.md

 ---
 # Display name
-name: Michael Egan
+name: Sofia Villagomez

 # Username (this should match the folder name)
 authors:
-- egan
+- villagomez

 # Is this the primary user of the site?
 superuser: false